MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 - Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
 - `Connection String` for Azure AI project to easily create `AIProjectClient` object.
 You can get the **Project connection string** under **Project details** from the project's **Overview** page.
-- Make sure you are first logged into your Azure subscription by running `az login`.
+- Make sure you're first logged into your Azure subscription by running `az login`.

 ### Installation Instructions